Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

-The cellular reconstructions were analysed in matlab (Mathsworks) using custom scripts, exploiting functions from validated suites (TREES \cite{cuntz2011trees}, Blender \cite{Blender}, ToolboxGraph \cite{Peyre2020ToolBoxGraph}).
-All the codes and SWC files used in this work will be made publicly available on GitHub upon publication.
+The cellular reconstructions were analysed in Matlab using custom scripts, exploiting functions from validated suites (TREES \cite{cuntz2011trees}, Blender \cite{Blender}, ToolboxGraph \cite{Peyre2020ToolBoxGraph}).
+All the codes and SWC files used in this work will be made publicly available on GitHub \href{https://github.com/Charlie-Aird/Decoding-Grey-Matter}{https://github.com/Charlie-Aird/Decoding-Grey-Matter} upon publication.